NadimGhaznavi/Db4E/index.md

  </div>

 This is the home of the **db4e**, the **Database 4 Everything**  project.
 The **db4e** application is used to provide a [console based dashboard](/pages/ops/db4e-gui.py.html) and [realtime web based visualizations](/pages/web/index.html) to monitor a local Monero XMR Mining farm that uses a local P2Pool node.
-The stacked barchart above is a real-time visualization of the shares found on the Monero mini sidechain by the miners in the local P2Pool.
+The stacked barchart above is a real-time visualization of the shares found on the Monero sidechain by the miners in the local P2Pool.

 ---